-The Courtship of Miles Standish Teacher Guide and Poem, the Puritan Pastoral, by Henry Wadsworth Longfellow.
+The Courtship of Miles Standish Teacher Guide and Poem: The Puritan Pastoral, by Henry Wadsworth Longfellow.
 For use in the Principle Approach, Teaching and Learning of America’s Christian History through Literature.
-Includes preparation for teaching the poem, biographical and historical background, study guide for teaching the poem including leading questions, themes, suggestions for composition writing and artwork, references and the complete poem is included.
+Includes preparation for teaching the poem, biographical and historical background, study guide for teaching the poem, including leading questions, themes, suggestions for composition writing and artwork, references, and the complete poem.
 Also included are pages for reproduction for student use and notebooks.

-The teacher guide gives detailed instruction in the historic notebook method of study, analyzing the literary elements of the poem toward the love of this literature.
-Through this story the Pilgrims step out of their tired black and white stereotype to become living companions whose moral strength and courage create lifelong impressions on the reader.
+The Teacher Guide gives detailed instruction in the historic notebook method of study, analyzing the literary elements of the poem toward the love of this literature.
+Through this story the Pilgrims step out of their tired black-and-white stereotype to become living-color companions whose moral strength and courage create lifelong impressions on the reader.
 The full poem is illustrated with numbered lines for reading aloud.